capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/system-overview.md

 All users can create a quest by filling out a form that specifies the difficulty, number of problems, computer science related topic(s), enemy, and background.

 ### Starting a Quest
 In multiplayer mode, the user must be in a party of two or more people in order to start a quest made by the user.
-The user who created the quest has the ability to provide a unique code for others to join the quest.
+The user who created the quest can provide a unique code for others to join the quest.

 ## Conceptual Design
 The frontend of Devs and Dragons is developed using React.js to build UI components and manage the application state.
 The backend is powered by Flask, handling user authentication, API requests, and integrating with the OpenAI GPT model for generating and grading coding challenges.
-MongoDB database stores the user data, quest configurations, and coding submissions.
-Web sockets manage the multiplayer connections to allow players to collaborate in real-time during quests.
+The MongoDB database stores the user data, quest configurations, and coding submissions.
+WebSockets manage the multiplayer connections to allow players to collaborate in real-time during quests.

 ## Background
-Educators face the challenge of students’ differences in preparedness.
-Students vary in coding experience when entering the computer science program.
-This makes it difficult to teach in a way that is engaging and effective for everyone.
+Educators often face the challenge of addressing differences in students’ preparedness, as coding experience can vary widely among those entering a computer science program.
+This diversity makes it difficult to teach in a way that is engaging and effective for everyone.
 Additionally, the importance of soft skills, particularly teamwork and collaboration, can be hard to implement when some students may feel discouraged due to many students choosing to work alone or within their circle.
 Devs and Dragons addresses these challenges by combining the multiplayer dynamic of video games with the rigor of programming challenges.
 By fostering a collaborative environment, the platform not only aims to aid individual learning but also enhances group problem-solving skills.